payamyek/oracle/README.md

 # Oracle - Life Expectancy Predictor

 Oracle takes in personal attributes like age and gender to magically (using science and extensive research) determine a person's life expectancy.
-The methods in which we determine these lovely estimates are explained in the subsequent sections.
+The methods we use to determine these lovely estimates are explained in the subsequent sections.

 ## Tools